 Report Given that so many youth within the state’s juvenile system have faced multiple adverse childhood experiences, any effective rehabilitation efforts must address their long-term impacts.
 This report looks at how informal diversion programs based on the arts can help youth dealing with ACEs and save the state money.
 (State-level data on the juvenile system.)

 Fact Sheet Our state’s policy makers made a number of improvements to the tax code since 2019 that will help low- and middle-income New Mexicans, improve equity, and increase economic opportunity for our working families.
 (State-level data on how recent tax changes will benefit families)

-Fact sheet New Mexico’s tax system is upside down—most New Mexico families pay more than twice the rate in state and local taxes than the wealthiest pay.
-A new state-level Child Tax Credit would help hard-working families and make our tax system more fair.
+Fact Sheet Many families are still hurting from the pandemic recession.
+A new state-level Child Tax Credit would help hard-working families and grandparents raising grandchildren, and make our tax system more fair.
 (State-level data on how this tax credit would benefit families)

 Fact Sheet In New Mexico, new mothers whose births were covered by Medicaid are only eligible to receive health care for another two months.
 This is particularly problematic for mothers and babies of color, who are more likely to have postpartum health issues.
 Find out how lawmakers can make our health care system more equitable.
 (State-level data on maternal death rates by race and ethnicity)

 Report New Mexico's childhood food insecurity rate has long been at or near the highest in the nation.
 The pandemic and resulting recession only made it worse.
 This updated report looks at why food insecurity is such a problem in New Mexico, how it impacts children and families, and what the state can do about it.
 (State- and county-level data on food and economic insecurity)